rust-lang/reference/src/expressions.md

 ## Operator expressions

 Operators are defined for built in types by the Rust language.
-Many of the following operators can be overloaded using traits in `std::ops` or `std::cmp`.
+Many of the following operators can also be overloaded using traits in `std::ops` or `std::cmp`.
-Note that the traits in `std::cmp` are used more generally to show how a type may be compared and will likely be assumed to define actual comparisons by functions that use these traits as bounds.
-All traits here also exist in `core` with the same names.

 ### Overflow